10-Q 1 aap-20241005.htm 10-Q aap-20241005

 Substantially all of the Company’s leases are for facilities, vehicles and equipment.
 The initial term for facilities is typically five to ten years, with renewal options typically at five-year intervals, with the exercise of lease renewal options at the Company’s sole discretion.
 The Company’s vehicle and equipment lease terms are typically three to six years.
 The Company’s lease agreements do not contain any material residual value guarantees or material restrictive covenants.

 Total lease cost is included in cost of sales and SG&A in the accompanying condensed consolidated statements of operations and is recorded net of immaterial sublease income.
-Total lease cost comprised the following:
+Total lease costs comprised of the following:

 Other information relating to the Company’s lease liabilities was as follows: